swiftlang/swift-package-manager/Documentation/libSwiftPM.md

-# libSwiftPM - SwiftPM as a library
+# libSwiftPM - SwiftPM as a Library

 **NOTE: The libSwiftPM API is currently _unstable_ and may change at any time.**